-- 2.1 This Policy covers the School's acquisition, handling and disposal of the personal and sensitive personal data it holds on all staff, including temporary staff, agency workers, volunteers, parents, students and other third parties.
+- 2.1 This Policy covers Group's acquisition, processing and disposal of the personal and sensitive personal data it holds on all staff, including temporary staff, agency workers, volunteers, parents, students and other third parties.
 It also applies to Governors and contractors.
-It explains the School's general approach to data protection which is to ensure that individual's personal data and information is protected and appropriately processed and provides practical guidance which will help to ensure that the School complies with the General Data Protection Regulation 2018 (GDPR). - 2.2 'School' in this policy refers to Rugby School, Bilton Grange and Little Grange, either individually or collectively. - 2.3 All staff, governors and directors who handle the personal data of students, parents and staff should read and familiarise themselves with this policy.
+It explains the Group's general approach to data protection which is to ensure that an individual's personal data and information is protected and appropriately processed and provides practical guidance which will help to ensure that the Group complies with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018). - 2.2 Rugby School Group in this policy refers to the main Charity, 'Governing Body of Rugby School', including Rugby School, Bilton Grange, and all its legal subsidiaries, either individually or collectively.
+For the avoidance of doubt the scope of this policy does not include the Group's international schools (currently Rugby School Thailand and Rugby School Japan). - 2.3 All staff, governors and directors who handle the personal data of students, parents and staff should read and familiarise themselves with this policy.
 It should form part of the suite of policies signed off by new staff, governors and directors.